TheKevJames/web/readmes/work.rst

 about the following:

-- I value speed of development -- including proactive efforts such as writing/improving tests, refactoring legacy systems, and dissemenation of knowledge either through pairing or improving documentation.
+- I value speed of development -- including proactive efforts such as writing/improving tests, refactoring legacy systems, and dissemination of knowledge either through pairing or improving documentation.

 - I value learning -- exploring new ideas, trying new methods/libraries/sytems,